bigtobster/pgn-extract-alt/README.md

 1. Dependency on an improved version of Chesspresso.
 This will involve creating a new Chesspresso repo (original source available), depending on that and then extending accordingly.
 This would mean the maintenance of a second project but would significantly enhance the potential for further PGN-Extract-Alt enhancements.

 2. Improving the concurrency model.
 This will be a particular issue with computationally intense modules.
 There are various concurrency models available (further details to be referenced).
 It would be useful to queue operations on data and then execute them in a concurrent fashion that tends towards optimal.

+##Machine Correlation##
+PGN-Extract-Alt is packaged with Stockfish 7 which is an open-source, strong UCI-compliant chess engine.
+The full usage specification for Stockfish can be found here: http://download.shredderchess.com/div/uci.zip.
+PGN-Extract-Alt calculates the degree of machine correlation by comparing the quality of a player's move against the quality of the engine's move.
+The engine will always try to find the strongest move it can.

+The Machine Correlation functionality is parameterised by 2 values:

+ * Depth - The number of players ahead that the engine will assess.
+Higher values produce stronger play from the engine but are more computationally intensive.
+The default is 13 which is moderately intensive.
+Very strong players will find an engine playing at depth 20 challenging.
+ * Wait - The amount of time the machine should sleep whilst waiting for the engine to calculate.
+Increase for higher depths.
+Note that this value is adjusted over time so don't fret over it.
+The default is usually fine except for high depths (18+).

+The engine is configured as follows:

+* MultiPV = 1
+* Ponder = False
+* Threads = 4
+* Hash Size = 1024 Mb

+These settings are not parameterised but are easily reconfigurable from the UCIEngine class in the uciEngine package.

+The score is appended to the player's name in the output.
+The closer the score is to 0, the greater the correlation is with engine use.

+Note that this functionality is very computationally intensive - even on modest depths and on strong hardware.
+Also note that the depth parameter should increase proportionally to the skill of the player being assessed.

 ##Documentation##
 Extensive technical documentation is available in <pgn-extract-alt>/target/site.
 Open index.html in a web browser.
 The following artifacts are